 During settlement periods, a hold gets enforced on ACH Debits.
 (ACH Credit funds do not require the same level of verification and are made available to the Receiver on the same or next business day.)

 Often, businesses want faster access to their ACH Debit funds.
 Many of our clients ask us how they can shorten their ACH settlement times.
 To that end, we offer Accelerated Payouts, including Next Day Payouts for qualified merchants.
-Accelerated Payouts shorten settlement period times to 2, 1, or even 0 business days.
+Accelerated Payouts shorten the settlement period times to two (2), one (1) or even zero (0) business days.
 While we encourage you to apply, each case is different, and our Underwriting Department evaluates your business on its financial strength and past performance to approve you for Accelerated Payouts.

 Bottom Line: Key Takeaways